Atropine and pralidoxime

-The combination of atropine and pralidoxime is used as an antidote to treat poisoning by a pesticide (insect spray) or a chemical that interferes with the central nervous system, such as nerve gas.
+Atropine and pralidoxime is a combination medicine used as an antidote to treat poisoning by a pesticide (insect spray) or a chemical that interferes with the central nervous system, such as nerve gas.

 Atropine and pralidoxime may also be used for purposes not listed in this medication guide.

-In an emergency situation it may not be possible before you are treated to tell your caregivers about your health conditions or if you are pregnant or breast-feeding.
-Make sure any doctor caring for you afterward knows that you have received this medication.
+In an emergency, you may not be able to tell caregivers about your health conditions.
+Make sure any doctor caring for you afterward knows you received this medicine.

 Before taking this medicine

-If possible, before you receive atropine and pralidoxime, tell your doctor if you have:
+If possible, before you receive atropine and pralidoxime, tell your doctor if you have ever had:

 an allergy to any medication;

-In an emergency situation, it may not be possible before you are treated with atropine and pralidoxime to tell your caregivers if you are pregnant or breast-feeding.
-Make sure any doctor caring for your pregnancy or your baby knows you have received this medication.
+In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast-feeding.
+Make sure any doctor caring for your pregnancy or your baby knows you have received atropine and pralidoxime.

 How is atropine and pralidoxime given?